What are S-Curves in Projects & How to Automate Them to Save Time and Money?

 Why Should You Use S-Curves?

 Or, as McKinsey & Company puts it, the S-curve framework is “used in various disciplines to represent the beginning, rapid growth, and maturity of something via an S-shaped curve.”
-Notably, they classify S-curves as an integral part of learning and development (L&D) for individual learners in their given roles.
+In project management, that means you can:

 Why Are S-Curves Critical for Growth?

-Because they allow you to visualize how your company is performing regarding chosen key performance indicators (KPIs), you can understand which KPIs may be slowing you down or need adjusting, depending on the resources allocated to a particular project.
+Because they allow you to visualize how your company is performing regarding chosen KPIs, you can understand which KPIs may be slowing you down or need adjusting, depending on the resources allocated to a particular project.
 S-curves can also shed light on the relative level of maturity that a particular metric has achieved, allowing you to adjust measurement factors depending on the project’s needs as it progresses.

 Harvard Business Review’s Graham Kenny claims that project KPIs should be based on the priorities of strategic stakeholders and that traditional KPIs fail to show concern for all interested parties.
 However, projects stand a much greater chance of succeeding if all stakeholders’ needs and goals are addressed and if all involved parties trust its objectives in the first place.